|DCAM Curricula & Instructors|

 DCAM Training Instructors

-DCAM training is delivered by John Bottega, who holds the distinction of being one of our industry’s first CDO’s and has served as the head of data management in both the public and private sectors; and Mark McQueen, an expert in building sustainable business processes for data management grounded in his experience in both business process optimization and data management; and Tom Dalglish, an internationally recognized leader in data management and automation.
+DCAM training is delivered by John Bottega, who holds the distinction of being one of our industry’s first CDO’s and has served as the head of data management in both the public and private sectors; and Mark McQueen, an expert in building sustainable business processes for data management grounded in his experience in both business process optimization and data management; and Colin Gibson , a technology and data management executive who has driven data architecture and data management initiatives in several major financial services companies.
 We use this unique combination of practical expertise and foundational industry perspective to examine the principles of data management, the mechanisms for managing change and the challenges of effective data governance.